Propagandalf-7/masters/final_seminar/Presentation.md

 #########################################################################################################

-Thank you everyone for joining my master's seminar today.
+Thank you everyone for joining this final post grad seminar today.
 This presentation is titled `Finite Element Analysis of multi-dimensional and simplified models for beams`.
 My thesis also covers plate models; however, today's presentation will focus solely on beams, despite the mention of plates in the seminar invitation, which was an error on my part.